dardevelin/getmake/README.md

 getmake is a small group of poorly set bash scripts to facilitate makefile and Cmakefile integration with projects

+# LICENSE GPLv3
+see COPYING file for more information about it

 ## SETTING UP
 most linux distribuitions have a .bashrc file in the user home directory, if yours doesn't you will need to make your own